ArduPilot/ardupilot/Tools/AP_Periph/README.md

 UAVCAN peripheral based on the STM32 by just writing a simple hwdef.dat that defines the pinout of your device.

-Currently we have three targets building for AP_Periph firmwares:
+Currently we have four targets building for AP_Periph firmwares:

  - A STM32F103 128k flash part made by mRobotics (target f103-GPS)
  - A STM32F412 512k flash part made by CUAV (target CUAV_GPS)